 Division of Property

-All Canadian provinces and territories have regulations governing property division when married couples divorce.
-Most jurisdictions mandate an equitable division of shared “matrimonial assets” acquired during the marriage, with each spouse presumptively entitled to a 50% share absent a prenuptial agreement stipulating otherwise.
+This is the area with the most significant differences from marriage.
+Most jurisdictions mandate an equitable division of shared “matrimonial assets” acquired during the marriage, with each spouse presumptively entitled to a 50% share, absent a prenuptial agreement to the contrary.

 Spousal Support Rights

 Some jurisdictions allow either separated partner to apply for support indefinitely, while others impose strict application deadlines ranging from one to three years post-separation.
-Unlike child support calculations, which always aim to prioritize children’s best interests first, awards for spousal support weigh individual circumstances case by case.
+Unlike child support calculations, which always prioritize children’s best interests, spousal support awards are not automatic and are determined on a case-by-case basis.

-If common-law couples in Canada do not agree upon spousal support terms upfront in a cohabitation agreement, the partner seeking support must accept whatever support duration or amount the court mandates.
+Without a spousal support agreement, common law partners in Canada risk inadequate support or having their applications denied entirely if submitted beyond the deadline.
+They must accept whatever support the court mandates rather than agreeing to suitable terms upfront.
 And if the relationship lasted under the threshold duration, they may be prevented from seeking spousal support entirely, barring special circumstances.

 Inheritance Rights